 Tickets can have three different states depending on the working process regarding the corresponding issue:

-- Open: New tickets will be open as long as the corresponding issue exists as described in the ticket.
+New tickets will be open as long as the corresponding issue exists as described in the ticket.

-- Resolved: The issue as described in the ticket does not persist any longer.
+The issue as described in the ticket does not persist any longer.
 Someone took care of it.

-- Closed: Usually, the ticket has been resolved before, the solution to the issue has been checked for correctness, and the ticket does not require any other action.
+Usually, the ticket has been resolved before, the solution to the issue has been checked for correctness, and the ticket does not require any other action.

 This option is only shown in the main menu bar if the user group of the current user is allowed to use the ticket system.
 You can turn off tickets for particular user groups in System Administration—User Groups.
 Users with read-only rights are always excluded from the ticket system and cannot see the tickets entry in the main menu bar.

-You have several options to display a list of tickets which is filtered to your needs.
-In the main menu bar, hover over Tickets to show all available filter options or click directly to show all tickets assigned to the current user.
+You have several options to display a list of tickets that is filtered to your needs.
+In the main menu bar, hover over Tickets to show all available filter options or click directly to show all open tickets assigned to the current user.
 You can also create a new ticket via the main menu.
 Available options are:

 - My Tickets